-Although the term ‘gamification’ is relatively new, the concept has been applied since the beginning of the 20th century, and has likely featured in many areas of life since civilizations existed.
-For example, in the early 1900s, Boy Scouts could earn badges and ranks—one of the earliest examples of gamification.
+Although the term ‘gamification’ is relatively new, the concept has been applied since the beginning of the 20th century, and has likely featured in many areas of life since civilization existed.
+For example, in the early 1900s, Boy Scouts could earn badges and ranks—an example of gamification historically.

 Is gamification effective?